tjysdsg/MMML-Fall22/blip_qa/README.md

 Beam size = 10

-Validation set with only image-based questions:
+### Validation set with only image-based questions

 ```json
 {